Voruarn/PCDEN/README.md

 # PCDEN
-This is the official repo for PCDEN.
+This is the official repo for PCDEN, created by Yuxiang Fu, from School of Computer Science, NUIST, Nanjing, China.